stolinski/drop-in/README.md

 # Drop In 🛹

-Drop into your new app with a SvelteKit / Svelte 5 starter with lots of extras.
+Drop-in to your new app.
+Get started in no time, your framework should do more for you.

 ## NOTE

-This is a WIP. bot of the templates base and blog are usable but under construction.
+This is a WIP.
+In the near future, the primary template will be local first via Zero.
+The most usable and available template is the

 ## Getting Started